eyi1/notebook_app/README.md

 # Noteböök App

-A simple note-taking app to help users organize their notes.
+A simple note-taking app to help users create notebooks and organize their information.
 Built using React, Redux, and Rails API.

+App Hierarchy:

+At the very top level, a user can create a notebook.
+A user is also able to view, rename, and delete notebooks.
+At the level below that, a user is able to create a note.
+A user is also able to view, edit and delete notes.

 ## Table of Contents
 * [General info](#general-info)